Nicola-Russo/Framework-for-smart-grid-security/README.md

 Launch the following command: node Processing_unit.js

-**5) Results**
+## 5) Results
 You can see from terminal that new blocks has been mined in Ganache

-Open Ganache and go to "Blocks" or "Events" and see the content of new blocks mined that contain the data of PMU
+Open Ganache and go to "Blocks" or "Events" and see the content of new blocks mined witch contain the data of PMU